 Exact physical details

 Yet the monument is famous not only for its architecture but also for its legends.
-Travelers in the medieval and early modern periods claimed the capital was so wide that ancient Roman banquets were held on it, and that it was used as a platform for gatherings or even meals.
+Travelers in the medieval and early modern periods claimed that the capital was so wide that ancient Roman banquets were held on it, and that it served as a platform for gatherings or even meals.
 This is physically impossible; the top is wide but not platform- sized, and reaching it would have required dangerous climbing.
-Historians today confirm this is a myth, but the story reflects how awe can turn into folklore, and it survives because people often exaggerate monuments they find overwhelming.
+Historians today confirm this is a myth, but the story reflects how awe can turn into folklore and why it survives: people often exaggerate monuments they find overwhelming.
 Awe becomes myths.

 The lighthouse was earthquake-resistant for centuries, built with flexible mortar and tightly fitted stone blocks that absorbed seismic shock.
 After repeated earthquakes between the 10th and 14th centuries, it gradually collapsed.
 Its stones were later reused in nearby fortifications, meaning its physical form disappeared – but its scientific legacy survived.